Araychaudhur/opsseer/README.md

 ﻿# OpsSeer

-An SRE-style AI portfolio project with a "toy prod" service, metrics (Prometheus), dashboards (Grafana), chaos & alerting, LLM services (ASR, DocQA, classifier, forecaster), and an orchestrated incident timeline with assets (audio, runbooks, screenshots).
+An SRE-style AI portfolio project with a "toy prod" service, metrics (Prometheus), dashboards (Grafana), chaos & alerting, and an orchestrated incident timeline powered by a suite of AI microservices.

 ## Milestones